Where do I start when choosing a stall system for my horses?

 Can I install this fence myself or do I need to have a contractor do it for me?

 Qualified installers have the equipment, tools, and experience to give you a permanent, professional-looking structure.
 For every dollar you spend, it will be returned in increased equity by adding value to your property.
 With any type of fence the posts are the most difficult part of any installation.
 Posts must be installed straight and to a depth of at least 36”.
 Corner posts must be driven in the ground or augured and concreted in the ground and braced properly.
 Once the posts are in, you can follow the installation instructions to have a beautiful, low-maintenance fence.

-Respiratory problems in horses are frequently the cause of poor performance.
-The most frequently occurring lower respiratory tract disorders are Recurrent Airway Obstruction (RAO, or "heaves"), Chronic Obstructive Pulmonary Disease (COPD), Inflammatory Airway Disease (IAD) and Exercise-Induced Pulmonary Hemorrhage (EIPH, or "bleeding").
-Typically, their treatment includes systemic administration of drugs orally or through injections.
-However, administration via inhalation through horse nebulizer masks is now considered to be a viable alternative for the treatment of respiratory disorders (including breathing, airway or lung problems).
-Flexineb is an easy-to-use delivery device that produces a very fine mist of aerosolized drug or natural therapy solution, enabling this method of treatment for the horse.
+Respiratory problems in horses are frequently the cause of poor sportive performances.
+The most frequently occurring lower respiratory tract disorders are Recurrent Airway Obstruction (RAO) also known as Heaves, Chronic Obstructive Pulmonary Disease (COPD), Inflammatory Airway Disease (IAD) and Exercise-Induced Pulmonary Haemorrhage (EIPH) also known as Bleeding.
+Typically, their treatment includes systemic administration of drugs using injections or the oral route, however administration via inhalation through horse nebuliser masks and inhalers are now considered to be a viable alternative way to treat respiratory disorders (including breathing, airway or lung problems).
+Nortev's Flexineb E3 is an easy-to-use delivery device that produces a very fine mist of aerosolized drug or natural therapy solution enabling this method of treatment for the horse.

-What drugs can be nebulized with your equine nebulizer device?
+What drugs can be nebulized with the Flexineb E3?